-10 Lesser Known Freedom Fighters Of India Who Died For The Nation
+15 Lesser Known Freedom Fighters Of India Who Died For The Nation

-With 72 years of liberty, the country has grown to great heights.
+From revolting against the British to gaining freedom for their land, revolutionaries overthrew one of the world’s biggest rules & blessed India with Independence.
+With 77 years of liberty, the country has grown to great heights.
 Now, that everyone is swell with national pride it seems appropriate to look back at those who gave up their lives for our better future.

-We grew up reading about their sacrifices & efforts of freedom fighters to clench India from the British’s grasp.
+We grew up reading about the sacrifices & efforts of freedom fighters to clench India from the British’s grasp.
 But there are many such martyrs whom history failed to recognise.
+So, we bring you stories of 15 little-known Freedom Fighters Who Died For The Nation

 1. Surya Sen (A teacher, leader and patriot)

-Teacher turned patriot, led an army in Bengal
+The teacher turned patriot, led an army in Bengal

 A revolutionary in the truest sense, Sen led the Chittagong armoury raid of Bengal in 1930.
-He was a teacher who resorted to the path of ridding India off British.
+He was a teacher who resorted to the path of ridding India of the British.
 With his acute leadership, he infused people with patriotism.
 Because of his national sentiments, he was captured & later hanged.
 However, his efforts didn’t die with him but ended up inspiring generations to come.

 2. Matangini Hazra ( A lady who loved the country, immensely)